Timothy Woods

 Tomahawk steak on cutting board black background

-In Toriwasa, the chicken is lightly seared on the outside but left raw on the inside.
+In Toriwasa, Japan’s cuisine, the chicken is lightly seared on the outside but left raw on the inside.

-The popular dish sushi relies heavily on the production and consumption of raw fish.
+The popular dish sushi relies heavily on producing and consuming raw fish.
 Some shellfish, such as oysters, are also consumed raw as a delicacy.

-In some cultures, raw organ meat such as liver consumption is considered healthy and delicious.
+Raw organ meat, such as liver consumption, is considered healthy and delicious in some cultures.
 However, the liver is more easily contaminated due to its proximity to the gut in the animal's innards.

-Of all the meats eaten raw, the meat that is the least likely to cause problems from parasites is raw beef.
+Of all the meat eaten raw, raw beef is the least likely to cause problems from parasites.

-Chicken and pork are more likely to have parasites that pose health risks, so these meats should be consumed raw with extreme caution!
+Chicken and pork are more likely to have parasites that pose health risks, so these meats should be consumed raw cautiously.

 Which Meat Should Never Be Eaten Raw?